Stef-fokianos/Arduino-Mediapad/README.md

 This is a personal project where I make an Arduino based Media pad .

-Check the ReadMe file to learn more!
+Check the ArduinoMediapad.pdf file to learn more!